-There are no laboratory tests that are completely specific for multiple sclerosis.
-However, several laboratory tests generate abnormal results in patients with MS and are helpful in diagnosing or excluding this disease.
+There are no laboratory tests that are completely specific for multiple sclerosis, but several laboratory tests are helpful in diagnosing or excluding this disease as the cause of a person's signs and symptoms.
 The most useful tests look for evidence of immunoglobulin G (IgG) production within the central nervous system.
-They include:

-- Cerebrospinal Fluid (CSF) Electrophoresis and Isoelectric Focusing.
+- CSF Electrophoresis and Isoelectric Focusing.
 Electrophoresis and isoelectric focusing are two methods for separating the proteins in a biological fluid.
-A patient's CSF and serum evaluated side-by-side on a test surface using either of these two techniques.
-Following the separation step, a protein stain is applied to both specimens, and the banding patterns of the proteins in CSF and serum that appear are compared to one another.
+A patient's CSF and serum are evaluated side-by-side on a test surface using either of these two techniques.
+Following the separation step, a protein stain is applied to both specimens and the banding patterns that appear in the CSF and serum are compared to one another.
 The presence of two or more IgG bands in CSF that are not present in serum is a positive test for oligoclonal banding.
-About 90% of MS patients show oligoclonal banding in their CSF.
+About 90% of people with MS show oligoclonal banding in their CSF.

 - CSF Immunoglobulin G (IgG) Index.
-Increased levels of CSF IgG can be due to excess production of IgG within the central nervous system, which is seen with multiple sclerosis and several other diseases, or they can be due to leakage of plasma proteins into the CSF, such as might occur with inflammation or trauma.
-To discriminate between these two possibilities, the IgG index is calculated from IgG and albumin measurements performed in CSF and serum.
-The calculation usually takes the following form:
+Increased levels of CSF IgG can be due to excess production of IgG within the central nervous system, which is seen with MS and several other diseases.
+It can also be due to leakage of plasma proteins into the CSF, such as might occur with inflammation or trauma.
+To discriminate between these two possibilities, the IgG index is calculated from IgG and albumin measurements performed in CSF and serum:

 IgG index = [IgG (CSF) / IgG (serum)] / [Albumin (CSF) /Albumin (serum)]